KarabaghliMB/E-Market-Aws-Scala/README.md

 sbt docker:publishLocal
 ```

-Then the image with name `poca-2020` and tag `0.1.0-SNAPSHOT` is listed:
+Then the image with name `poca-2020` and tag `latest` is listed.
+(There is also an image `poca-2020:0.1.0-SNAPSHOT` that is identical).

 ```
 docker image ls